opentensor/developer-docs/docs/subnets/dissolve-a-subnet.md

 # Dissolve a Subnet

 If you are a subnet owner you can dissolve your subnet by manually scheduling your subnet to be dissolved.
 Your subnet will be dissolved five (`5`) days after you successfully schedule your subnet to be dissolved.
+If your subnet is deregistered before the 5 days are elapsed, then you will receive your [locked subnet registration costs](./recycled-tao.md#tao-is-locked) back without having to wait for the full 5 days.

 Follow the below steps to dissolve your subnet.

 :::danger Proceed with caution, All subnet metagraph will be cleared When a subnet is dissolved, all currently registered subnet miners and subnet validators will be deregistered, and the subnet metagraph will be cleared.